nestedcondition/P4/README.md

 ## Website Performance Optimization portfolio project

-The challenge was to optimize this (https://github.com/udacity/frontend-nanodegree-mobile-portfolio) online portfolio for speed!
-Challenge accepted.
+The challenge was to optimize this (https://github.com/udacity/frontend-nanodegree-mobile-portfolio) online portfolio for speed.
+Challenge accepted!
 In particular, I optimized the critical rendering path and made this page render as quickly as possible by applying the techniques I picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 # Optimizations
 - replace document.querySelector with faster document.getElementById and document.getElementsByClassName